 Trekking in Nepal and Toilet Facilities, what to expect?

 The thought of Trekking in Nepal stimulates the adventure feels for every trekker in the world.
-That feeling of readiness to embark on an adventure in the ambiance of the Himalayas is worth everything.
+That feeling of readiness to embark on an adventure in the ambience of Himalayas is worth everything.
 Thusly, the adventure seeker should be well informed enough to know their struggle during the trek.
-Among these struggles is the Trekking in Nepal and Toilet Facilities, what to expect?
-Yeah, one might say there are loads of struggles like ascending uphill battles, climate, diets, etc. but the availability of proper toilet facilities or unavailability can be a concerning thing for most people.
-Hence, the trekkers should emphasize justly their personal hygiene and of course; their comfort station.
+Among these struggle is the Trekking in Nepal and Toilet Facilities, what to expect?
+Yeah, one might say there are loads of struggles like ascending uphill battles, climate, diets, etc.but availability of a proper toilet facilities or unavailability can be a concerning thing for most people.
+Hence, the trekkers should emphasize justly on their personal hygiene and of course; the comfort station.

-Most of the teahouses in Nepal have the squat toilet which also goes by the name “charpi”.
+Most of the teahouses in the Nepal have the squat toilet which also goes by the name “charpi”.
 Apart from the hotels in Kathmandu and Pokhara, most tea houses have the squat toilet as their restroom.
-Usually, westerners feel really uncomfortable with the flat-footed squat but hey, this has been the natural resting position for humans for centuries so prepare yourself to have your comfort through the squat toilet.
+Usually, westerners feel really uncomfortable with the flat footed squat but hey, this has been the natural resting position for humans for centuries so prepare yourself to have your comfort through squat toilet.

 Requisites for smooth sailing